FarsetLabs/member-handbook/README.md

 A 'Meta-service' is an internal definition for 'things that involve lots of services working together' that makes it slightly less confusing to document at a high level...

-This includes things like environmental monitoring,
+This includes things like environmental monitoring.

 ## Contents
 - [New member survival kit](#)